Boavizta/boagent/README.md

-# 👩🏻‍💻 Hackaton 4 - Proof of concept using [BOAVIZTAPI](https://github.com/Boavizta/Tools-API).
+# 👩🏻‍💻 Hackaton 4 - Proof of concept using BOAVIZTAPI

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ---

+## :dart: Objective

+As part of Boavizta's desire to improve the quality of the measurement of the environmental impacts of ICTs in organizations, boaviztapi project aims at giving access to the group's work to as many people as possible in an automated and industrialized way.

+The various data and methodologies integrated by Boavizta are aggregated and made available via an API.

+The objectif of the hackaton is to implement proof of concept of [use cases](https://github.com/Boavizta/Hackaton_4/issues) calling the boaviztapi.

 ## :fast_forward: Request BOAVIZTAPI